SNStatComp/CourseWebscraping/README.md

 # CBSAcademyWebscraping
-Course material for the CBS Academy Web scraping course
+Course material for the Course on Web scraping of the Statistical Computing group of Statistics Netherlands.

+More info: o.tenbosch[at]cbs.nl